Droid5555/Droid5555/README.md

 - 👋 Hi, I’m David Aleksian (Давид Алексьян)
 - 👀 I’m interested in math, software-engineering, interships and work with open-source projects
-- 🌱 I’m currently learning C++, Linear Algebra, Calculus, Math Logic and Javascript in <b>Moscow Institute of Physics and Technology</b>
+- 🌱 I’m currently learning Golang, Probability theory, Differential equation, Formal and regular languages in <b>Moscow Institute of Physics and Technology</b>
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me:
 <div id="badges">